Bath Installation Cost

 Cost of Removing Bath

 If you want to replace your old bath with a new one, then most plumbers will include the cost of this in the installation of your new bath.
-Simple having it removed, with no clean up afterwards is quite a quick and easy job.
+Simply having it removed, with no clean-up afterwards, is quite a quick and easy job.
 It should take no more than an hour.

-You will probably end up paying the minimum charge for the time of the labourer you use.
-The cost will depend on your location.
-You should expect to pay £45 - £70.
+You will likely pay the minimum charge for the time of the labourer you use.
+The cost will depend on your location, but you should expect to pay £60 to £90.
 It is much more cost-effective to have this work done as part of other work, such as fitting the new items in the bathroom.

 It is possible to DIY the removal of a bathtub.
 It is not a difficult job.
 You need to remove the sealant and grout around the tub.
 Disconnect and cap the pipes.
 And then take out the bath.
 It is common for the tiles surrounding the bath to be damaged during this process.